The Airmen's Stories - P/O H T Mitchell

 Shortly afterwards Mitchell was posted to Western Air Command.

 While there Mitchell married Rita Elizabeth Cross of Ottawa on 31st January 1942 in Patricia Bay, Victoria, British Columbia.
-Mitchell returned to the United Kingdom in February 1943.
+Mitchell returned to the United Kingdom in February 1943 for a second operational tour.

 Mitchell was released from the RAF in 1946 as a Squadron Leader.

-Postwar he served as Defence Attache in the Canadian Embassy in Washington and later worked for a TV company.
+Returning to Canada, he served as Defence Attaché in the Canadian Embassy in Washington and later worked for the CTV television company in Ottawa, owned by Ernie Bushnell, a family friend.